IbnAzeez/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile script Move file from /tmp/ to another directory 8-firstdelete script Deletes the file betty 9-firstdirdeletion Delete the directory my_first_directory in /tmp directory.
+10-back script changes the working directory to the previous one.